SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

   - All 4 dishes have 1 modifier each (ungrouped)
 - **ISSUE:** Modifiers exist but are not organized into modifier groups - may need group structure for proper menu display

-**Result:** ⚠️⚠️⚠️ **CRITICAL DATA MIGRATION ISSUE** - All 4 dishes incorrectly assigned to "Uncategorized" course.
+**Result:** ⚠️⚠️⚠️ **LOCATION VERIFICATION NEEDED** - Restaurant is in **Gatineau** (city_id: 32), not Ottawa.
+User notes: "there's no papa burger even listed in ottawa at all anywhere". **CRITICAL DATA MIGRATION ISSUE:** All 4 dishes incorrectly assigned to "Uncategorized" course.
 Only 1 course exists. **CRITICAL FINDING:** Dish names are numbered 14-17, indicating dishes 1-13 are missing from database.
-Restaurant has 4 modifiers assigned to 4 dishes, but modifiers are not organized into groups. **ACTION REQUIRED:** Verify menu link to check: (1) Course structure from live menu, (2) Whether all dishes are present (dishes 1-13 appear to be missing), (3) Proper course assignment for all dishes, (4) Modifier assignments match live menu structure, (5) Complete menu data migration if dishes are missing.
+Restaurant has 4 modifiers assigned to 4 dishes, but modifiers are not organized into groups. **ACTION REQUIRED:** (1) Verify if this restaurant should be on Ottawa active list (it's in Gatineau), (2) Verify menu link to check course structure from live menu, (3) Whether all dishes are present (dishes 1-13 appear to be missing), (4) Proper course assignment for all dishes, (5) Modifier assignments match live menu structure, (6) Complete menu data migration if dishes are missing.

 ---